dominodatalab/domino-quickstart-dask/README.md

-# Previous Version Notes:

-## Domino 5.0
-if you are using Domino 5.0, please use the following instruction.

-## Appendix A: creating a Dask workspace environment

-To create a Dask workspace environment for use with this project follow these steps.
-If you are not familiar with Compute Environments in Domino, there is a general introduction in the [Domino documentation](https://docs.dominodatalab.com/en/5.0/reference/environments/index.html) (be sure to select your current Domino version).
-Additional background on Dask environment setup can be found in the [Domino Dask documentation](https://docs.dominodatalab.com/en/5.0/reference/dask/Configuring_prerequisites.html).

-1. Create a new Environment and name it "Dask Workspace Environment" (or a name of your choice)
-2. For the base image select "custom image" and enter `quay.io/domino/dask-environment:ubuntu18-py3.8-r4.1-dask2021.10.0-domino5.0` (see our [Compute Environment Catalog](https://docs.dominodatalab.com/en/5.0/ecosystem.html#compute-environment-catalog))
-3. Do not select "Dask" as a supported cluster; that is only needed for the cluster environment (see appendix B)
-4. Edit visibility if desired, then create the environment.
+#### Note: If you are using the Dask versions validated for *Domino 5.0*, follow the same instructions in Appendix A and B with the following minor changes:

+- In Appendix A step 2, replace quay.io/domino/dask-environment:ubuntu18-py3.8-r4.1-dask2022.1.0-domino5.1 with quay.io/domino/dask-environment:ubuntu18-py3.8-r4.1-dask2021.10.0-domino5.0

-5. Edit the Dockerfile, then add the following to the Dockerfile instructions.
-This is required to resolve a version compatibility issue for a particular package dependency in the worker environment in Appendix B. It impacts only the `dask-ml` example in the third notebook.
+- In Appendix A step 7, add the following to the Dockerfile.
+This is required to resolve a version compatibility issue for a particular package dependency in the worker environment in Appendix B. It impacts only the dask-ml example in the third notebook.

 ```
 USER root